kadiraio/kadiraio.github.io/_posts/academy/2014-05-28-optimize-memory-usage.md

 ---
 layout: academy_post
-title: How to Optimize Memory Usage of your Meteor App
+title: Optimize Memory Usage
-permalink: /academy/how-to-optimize-memory-usage-of-your-meteor-app
+permalink: /academy/optimize-memory-usage
 ---

 Caching data on the server is one of the common issues with Meteor.
 I have also claimed that it is one of the core issues for Meteor.